-The purpose of the Strategic Plan is to drive the transformation of the system into one that is outcome and community-based.
-With two years of strategic planning achieved, the Board of Mental Health began its annual review of the Strategic Plan in November 2010.
-The Board's 2011 Strategic Planning Subcommittee consisted of Board members Dr. Margaret Cassada, Mr. George Harrison, Mr. Johnny Perkins, and Ms. Rose Roberts; Central Office staff liaison, Ms. Lisa Romine; Clinical Services Director, Dr. Lydia Weisser, MSH; and Ms. Lynda Stewart, DMH Division of Children and Youth.
+The purpose of the Strategic Plan is to drive the transformation of the mental health system into one that is outcomes-oriented and community-based.
+The Board's 2012 Strategic Planning Subcommittee consisted of Board members Dr. Margaret Cassada, Mr. George Harrison, Mr. Johnny Perkins, and Ms. Rose Roberts; Central Office staff liaison, Ms. Lisa Romine; Clinical Services Director, Dr. Lydia Weisser, MSH; and Ms. Lynda Stewart, DMH Division of Children and Youth.

-The Strategic Planning Subcommittee's charge was to review and revise as necessary the Strategic Plan, which serves as a map for guiding the continuing transformation of the DMH service system.
-The Board of Mental Health intends for the Strategic Plan to be a flexible, living document that has the ability to meet the needs of the people we support and face the challenges of an ever-changing environment.
+The Board's Strategic Planning Subcommittee is charged to review annually and revise as necessary the Strategic Plan, which serves as a map for guiding the continuing transformation of the DMH service system.
+The Board of Mental Health intends for the Strategic Plan to be a flexible, living document which meets the needs of the people we support and enables us to face the challenges of an ever-changing environment.
 The Strategic Plan is an essential tool for system transformation.